StanfordVL/keto/README.md

 git clone https://github.com/XXX/keto.git
 ```

-Download and extract [data.tar.gz] in `keto` and [models.tar.gz] in `keto/keypoints`.
-Then the directory should contain `keto/data` and `keto/keypoints/models`.
+Denote the repository path as `KETO`.
+Download and extract [data.tar.gz] in `KETO` and [models.tar.gz] in `KETO/keypoints`.
+Then the directory should contain `KETO/data` and `KETO/keypoints/models`.
 Create a clean virtual environment with Python 3.6.
-If you are using Anaconda, you could run `conda create -n keto python=3.6` to create an environment named keto and activate this environment by `conda activate keto`.
+If you are using Anaconda, you could run `conda create -n keto python=3.6` to create an environment named keto and activate this environment by `conda activate keto`. `cd KETO` and execute commands as the followings.

 Install the dependencies:
 ```bash